man0l/aihub/TASKS.md

 - The UI components for uploading, processing, and viewing content are implemented.
 - The profile management system allows users to view and edit their profile information, including their full name.
 - A navigation bar with sign-out functionality has been implemented to improve user experience and provide easy access to sign-out capabilities.
 - The server-side YouTube processing now handles video identification, transcription with Whisper API, summary generation with GPT-4, and audio generation with TTS.
+- File upload now uses pre-signed URLs for direct-to-S3 uploads, improving performance and reliability.
+- Website content extraction has been enhanced with metadata extraction and proper error handling.
+- Both video and website processing now use separate PGMQ queues for asynchronous background processing.